Emergency Dental Care

 Emergency dental care is something we’re happy to offer.
 We know emergencies by definition are unexpected and have no time preference.
 When you chip or break a tooth you not only may feel discomfort, but you might feel anxious and fearful.
 If you’re in extreme pain and the issue is medically serious or life-threatening you should call 911 or go directly to an emergency room.

-If it doesn’t require a trip to the emergency room but needs immediate attention call our number at 860-563-3303 and you’ll be connected to Dr. Hemphill’s staff or on-call service.
+If it doesn’t require a trip to the emergency room but needs immediate attention with dental care call our number at 860-563-3303 and you’ll be connected to Dr. Hemphill’s staff or on-call service.
 We don’t want you scrambling to find an emergency dentist when you need us most.

 What is Emergency Dental Care?